 SECTION 4.
 Content of Annual Reports.
-The City's Annual Report shall contain or incorporate by reference the following information:
+The City's Annual Report shall contain or incorporate by reference the following information, as required by the S.E.C.:

 (a) the audited general purpose financial statements of the City prepared in accordance with generally accepted accounting principles applicable to governmental entities;